goutamaskeladi/gitpractice/README.md

 # types
 Two main types - Centralized, Decentralized/Distributed.
-Centralized - Subversion, CVS - Requires connection to central server for most operations.
+* Centralized - Subversion, CVS - Requires connection to central server for most operations.
-Distributed - Git - Most operations are local.
+* Distributed - Git - Most operations are local.
 Central server not required.
-Later push commits made on your local branch to a remote repository.
+Later push the commits made on your local branch to a remote repository.

 # commonly used git commands

-  * To check the git version - git version
+  * To check the git version,

+        - git version

   * To set git config,